-- Open the Help > License Manager (see Figure 1.15) - Click Deactivate Extensions or Editions. - A dialog will open (see Figure 1.16): select the licenses you want to deactivate and the path to the XML file that will contain your offline deactivation request. - After clicking Next, the dialog displaying the offline instructions (listed also in the 1.5.3.2 section) will be displayed. - Once the import of the deactivation request has been performed, the selected licenses are returned to the server and can be activated on any other system.
+- Open the Help > License Manager (see Figure 1.15) - Click Deactivate Extensions or Editions. - A dialog will open (see Figure 1.16): select the licenses you want to deactivate and the path to the XML file that will contain your offline deactivation request. - After clicking Next, the dialog displaying the offline instructions (listed also in the 1.6.3.2 section) will be displayed.

-Figure 1.16: License Manager - Deactivation Dialog Offline
+Figure 1.15: License Manager Dialog Offline